 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below, however the primary responsibility for the prevention and detection of fraud lies with management and those charged with the governance of the company.
+The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below, however the primary responsibility for the prevention and detection of fraud lies with management and those charged with governance of the Company.
 We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and the procedures in place for ensuring compliance.
 The most significant areas identified were the Companies Act 2006.

-- As part of our audit planning process we assessed the different areas of the financial statements, including disclosures, for the risk of material misstatement.
-This included considering the risk of fraud where direct enquiries were made of management and those charged with governance concerning both whether they had any knowledge of actual or suspected fraud and their assessment of the susceptibility of fraud. - We have read board and committee minutes of meetings, as well as regulatory announcements, as part of our risk assessment process to identify events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
-As part of this process, we have considered whether remuneration incentive schemes or performance targets exist for the Directors. - In addition to the risk of management override of controls, we have considered the fraud risk related to any unusual transactions or unexpected relationships, including assessing the risk of undisclosed related party transactions.
-Our procedures to address this risk included testing a risk-based selection of journal transactions, both at the year end and throughout the year.
+- As part of our audit planning process, we assessed the different areas of the financial statements, including disclosures, for the risk of material misstatement.
+This included considering the risk of fraud where direct enquiries were made of management and those charged with governance concerning both whether they had any knowledge of actual or suspected fraud and their assessment of susceptibility to fraud. - We have read regulatory announcements, as part of our risk assessment process to identify events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
+As part of the process, we have considered whether remuneration incentive schemes or performance targets exist for Directors. - In addition to the risk of management override of controls, we have considered the fraud risk related to any unusual transactions or unexpected relationships, including the assessing the risk of undisclosed related party transactions.
+Our procedures to address risk included testing a risk-based selection of journal transactions, both at year end and throughout the year.

 Owing to the inherent limitations of an audit, there is an unavoidable risk that some material misstatements of the financial statements may not be detected, even though the audit is properly planned and performed in accordance with the ISAs (UK).
-The potential effects of inherent limitations are particularly significant in the case of misstatement resulting from fraud because fraud may involve sophisticated and carefully organized schemes designed to conceal it, including deliberate failure to record transactions, collusion or intentional misrepresentations being made to us.
-A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at: www.frc.org.uk/auditorsresponsibilities.
-This description forms part of our auditor's report.
+The potential effects of inherent limitations are particularly significant in the case of misstatement resulting from fraud because fraud may involve sophisticated and carefully organised schemes designed to conceal it, including deliberate failure to record transactions, collusion or intentional misrepresentations being made to us.
+A further description of our responsibilities for the audit of the financial statements is located in the Financial Reporting Council's website at: www.frc.org/auditorsresponsibilities.
+The description forms part of our auditor's report.